Frequently Asked Questions

 Will the Hotels and Rifugios cater for special diets?

 A vegetarian option is always available at hotels and Rifugios.
-Whilst the hotels are also able to prove gluten-free meals and can usually assist with most special diets, some of the Rifugios sometimes lack of facilities to cater for special diets, it is therefore important that you tell us well in advace should you have a particular request or food allergy.
+Whilst the hotels are also able to provide gluten-free meals and similar, some of the Rifugios sometimes lack of facilities to cater for special diets, it is therefore important that you tell us well in advace should you have a particular request or food allergy.
 With regards to more general food preferences, we ask you to be flexible.

 What to Carry on the Trail

 If you are on a trip (or a part of your trip) that is based in a hotel, you only need to carry a light backpack for the personal belongings you need for the day including your rain gear, water, photo equipment, etc.

 On a hut-to-hut trekking trip, you will carry a larger pack to carry your rain gear, water, and photo equipment, as well as a small first aid kit, reading material, climbing equipment (if you are rock climbing or climbing a via ferrata), change of clothes, overnight clothing and sleeping sheet, toiletries, snacks, and any extras.
 We recommend a minimum 50-60 liter pack with a load bearing waist harness.

 Laundry During the Trip

 If you are making a hut-to-hut trip there will be no facilities to do laundry during the trip, unless you hand wash in a sink.
 For this please bring a plug with you.

 If you are staying at a hotel for any portion of your trip, you will have a laundry service available at some hotels.
 For details, please refer to the Hotel/B&B/Rifugio information attached.